-Junior year at Stanford I cofounded a startup with two friends, Sarah, and Lainey.
+Junior year at Stanford I cofounded a startup with my friend Sarah and my girlfriend Lin.
 We had all committed to working on the startup that summer in lieu of an internship, but in May, Sarah said she wanted to do an internship and the startup at the same time.

 This is where the first mistake occurred — instead of making the conversation about us and how we felt, we instead tried to prove that Sarah would not be able to handle working on both at the same time and convince her otherwise.